-Just like those sneaky turkeys, I like to be a little sly myself.
-I take this fun activity and use it to disguise some standards-based learning.
-The kids have so much fun running with their ideas that they probably don’t even realize all of the reading and writing magic taking place.
+Just like those sneaky turkeys, teachers can be a little sly themselves.
+Take this fun activity, and use it to “disguise” some standards-based learning!
+The kids have so much fun with the topic that they often don’t even realize all of the reading and writing magic taking place.

-First, we do a read aloud or two to start getting the wheels turning.
+First, you might do a read aloud or two to start getting the wheels turning.
 Here are a few of my favorites:

-When choosing to send it home as a writing assignment, parents are given detailed guidelines and a grading rubric.
+When choosing to send it home as a writing assignment, I recommend giving parents some detailed guidelines and a grading rubric.

-If you need to customize the grading rubric or parent instructions to meet the needs of your class, they are editable.
+If you need to customize the grading rubric or parent instructions to meet the needs of your class, these ones are editable.
 Also included with the resource, but not pictured here, is an editable parent letter with instructions about the turkey craft only.

-For the writing portion, students start out by brainstorming their ideas on a circle map and outlining their ideas on a planning page.
-The kids can use these pre-writing activities to help them complete their rough draft.
-You could provide parents with the blank templates and also give them samples.
+For the writing portion, students could start out by brainstorming their ideas on a circle map and outlining their ideas on a planning page.
+These pre-writing activities are also available to help them complete their rough draft.
+You could provide parents with the blank templates and also give them samples if needed.

 Each child is given final draft paper to publish their writing.
 They also get a template of a paper turkey to create the disguise that they wrote about, which is their favorite part of course.
-I am always impressed with the creative ideas they come up with!
+It’s always so entertaining to see the creative ideas they come up with!

-All of the templates pictured above are a part of my Disguise a Turkey: Thanksgiving Opinion Writing & Craft resource, which can also be found in my store on TPT.
-It has also been recently updated to include a digital Google Slides version for distance learning.
+A digital Google Slides version is also included with the resource, if needed.
 Students can type their paragraph onto the slide, and use their own digital drawing tools and clipart to keep their turkey from becoming a main course.